acionescu/fruit-fly/README.md

 #Simple event based, status notification demo

-##The user ( web client app )
+##The user

-* user loads the page
+ * User loads the page
+ * Hits Connect button
  * Sees a widget with:
+	 * His defaults status (e.g. "Hi, I'm Guest_10009")
+	 * His own unique id
 	 * 5 random peers and their statuses
- * His defaults status (e.g. "Hi, I'm Guest_10009")
- * His own unique address

  * Can :
- * update his own status ( max 255 characters )
+	 * update his own status ( max 500 characters )
- * refresh the list of peers ( get 5 random peers )
+	 * replace the list of peers ( get 5 random peers )
 	 * Change the address of one of the peers with a known one ( possibly the one of a friend )

 ##The server app